DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 cd ~/Downloads
 ```

-* I extract the contents of the ZIP file:
+* I extract the contents of the downloaded ZIP file:

 ```bash